chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup-v1.md

 Invoke-WebRequest -Uri 'https://ch0.co/clientsetup' -OutFile "$env:SystemDrive\choco-setup\files\ClientSetup.ps1"
 ```

+:WARNING: **Important** This new ClientSetup.ps1 script will need to be uploaded to your Nexus instance before attempting to install and configure Chocolatey on a client.

 Running this script will require passing the following parameters:

 * `$RepositoryUrl`: This is the "ChocolateyInternal" Nexus repository URL on the QDE server, where the  Nexus repositories are.
 If you don't specify one, the following will be used by default: `https://chocoserver:8443/repository/ChocolateyInternal`